ogeesan/Bpod-SMA-Diagrammer/README.md

 # Bpod-SMA-Diagrammer
-This repository allows Bpod users to build state diagrams using Mermaid.
+This repository contains `sma_diagram.m` which allows Bpod users to build state diagrams using Mermaid.

-What's this tool for?
 It's primary purpose is to visualise the state matricies.
 In this regard, it's useful for troubleshooting/developing a protocol, as well as the documentation and sharing of information about the trial structures.

 ## Usage
 ```matlab